whitneyburton/portfolios/matt_desmarteau.markdown

 ### Work

 Module 1 was an intense programming experience.
-My experience working individually was challenging due to the amount of information to process in such a short time.
 Module 1 really challenges how you push yourself as an individual.
-There was a tremendous amount of individual research and learning during lunch or after school to keep up with the class work and projects.
-Proper time management was tested constantly and became apparent within the end of the first week how important it would be for success in the program.
+My experience working individually was challenging due to the amount of information to process in such a short period of time.
+There was a tremendous amount of individual research and learning during lunch and after school to keep up with the class work and projects.
+Proper time management was tested constantly and became apparent by the end of the first week how important it would be for success in the program.
 I learned a wealth of information about OO programming as well as strengthening my all around individual skill sets in learning complex ideas and time management.

-#### (Project Name)
+#### Individual Project - Enigma

 * [GitHub URL](https://github.com/MDes41/Enigma)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/b38606f60fd77e4bf64e6c33d922c90f3cdfa4dc/source/projects/enigma.markdown)

+Introduction

-(In this project you'll use Ruby to build a tool for cracking an encryption algorithm.)
+In this project we used Ruby to build a tool for cracking an encryption algorithm.

+Learning Goals / Areas of Focus

+* Practice breaking a program into logical components
+* Testing components in isolation and in combination
+* Applying Enumerable techniques in a real context
+* Reading text from and writing text to files

 (evaluation comments)